Dr. Edward Marut of Fertility Centers of Illinois Board Certified in Reproductive Endocrinology and Infertility, Obstetrics and Gynecology.

 Lowered Semen Ejaculate

-The quantity of ejaculate declines in smokers, particularly those who smoke more than 16 cigarettes per day.
+The number of ejaculate declines in smokers, particularly those who smoke more than 16 cigarettes per day.

 Smoking can cause issues with achieving and maintaining an erection.

 There are 1.1 billion people around the globe with a smoking addiction, adding up to a reported 5.8 trillion cigarettes smoked in 2014 alone.
 With each lit cigarette, 7,000 chemicals spread through the body.
 The major health issues that result, such as heart disease and lung cancer, are well-documented.
 What many don’t realise is that smoking is one of the biggest threats to fertility potential in men and women.

 Approximately 48.5 million couples globally have infertility, with one in eight U.S. couples experiencing obstacles achieving or sustaining a pregnancy.
 Estimates show that 13 percent of infertility is a result of smoking.
 To build awareness around the harmful effects of smoking on fertility leading up to World No Tobacco Day on May 31st below is a breakdown on how the habit hurts both genders.

 A study found that smoking causes hundreds of permanent genetic DNA changes within the body.
 These genetic mutations can also occur in the DNA of egg and sperm.
 Studies have also shown that couples who smoke require nearly twice as many attempts at IVF when compared to non-smokers.

 Abstaining from smoking has a positive and swift impact on fertility.
 Women can increase chances of conception within two months while men can see negative semen effects cleared within three months.